WORK THAT MATTERS.

 Position Summary:

-Characteristics sought for a good cultural fit to the company include the ability to work collaboratively, strong project management skills, excellent planning and budgeting skills, ability to think strategically and act independently, a “hands on” approach in the implementation of an agreed-upon plan, nimble problem-solving skills, an innate sense of urgency, creative thinking about what is possible in execution, and general positivity.
+Characteristics sought for a good cultural fit to the company include the ability to work collaboratively, nimble problem-solving skills, an innate sense of urgency, creative thinking about what is possible in execution, and general positivity.

 Specific Responsibilities